The family business

 Instead of starting a new enterprise, some youths opt to go into the family business.
 In addition to having the inside track with the boss, this work situation might provide some tax relief for the employing parents, as well as the young worker.

-"If you're to employ your own child, there could be no withholding at all," says Thomas J. Casey, a Certified Financial Planner professional with Dean, Casey Financial Management in Shelton, Connecticut.
+"If you're to employ your own child, there could be no withholding at all," says Thomas J. Casey, a Certified Financial Planner professional with Dean, Casey Financial Management in North Haven, Connecticut.

 When a parent's business is unincorporated (that is, it's a sole proprietorship or a partnership), the hiring mom or dad doesn't have to withhold FICA taxes if the youth is younger than 18.
 Federal unemployment tax payments also aren't required for the child if he or she is under age 21.